The world-medium cannot be an empty space

 the sense that the distance between field centers, a ratio of 3^n field

-sizes to the next scale, again generates fields that have the same field
+sizes to the next scale, again generates fields of equal value that have the same

 center.
 All of these rules allow the matrix to be mathematically described